AzureInterface/azure-infrastructure-class/Tuesday/Lab5/README.md

 * Launch a new server into the same resource group / vnet as the domain controller
 * Make sure your new VM can resolve DNS against the domain controller
 * Use the Azure joindomain extention to join the server to your AD domain (see DomainJoin-Extention-Example.ps1)
+* Delete the resource group from your Azure Pass subscription when complete